inadarei/restagent/README.md

 In the puristic RESTful view, we want to have a uniform way of making HTTP calls and pass variables as we do it.
 Therefore it's important, as a general rule, to be able to set request data with a uniform data() method.
-After which  we can make appropriate HTTP-verb call (whether it's GET or PUT or whatever else), without having to worry about the specifics of the verb's way of encoding data (in the URL or HTTP Body).
+After which  we can make appropriate HTTP-verb call (whether it's a GET or a PUT or whatever else), without having to worry about the specifics of the verb's way of encoding data (in the URL or HTTP Body).

 That said, sometimes we do need to add HTTP query params even during an HTTP call that encodes variables in an HTTP